-&lt;sup>9A related point concerns the distinction between wealth stocks, which measure the value of existing assets, and so-called "productive" stocks, which measure the services provided by these assets in a given period.
+9 A related point concerns the distinction between wealth stocks, which measure the value of existing assets, and so-called productive stocks, which measure the services provided by these assets in a given period.
 Productive stocks are the appropriate concept of capital to use when estimating production functions or when measuring the contribution of capital accumulation to the growth of output or productivity.
 The constant-dollar productive stock for a given asset, like the constant-dollar wealth stock, is calculated as a weighted sum of current and previous constant-dollar investment flows.
-However, the weights generally differ, as the weights for the wealth stock reflect the remaining value of each investment cohort, while those for the productive stock reflect its remaining efficiency.
-This paper deals with the measurement of wealth stocks, although the information we develop on retirement patterns for PCs is also relevant for measuring productive stocks.
+The weights generally differ, however, because the weights for the wealth stock reflect the remaining value of each investment cohort, while those for the productive stocks, although the information we develop on retirement patterns for PCs is also relevant for measuring productive stocks.